batichotti/AvisaAi-POO-APS/README.md

 ## Project Overview

-AvisaAi-POO-APS is a software project developed as part of a college course on software analysis and design.
+AvisaAi-POO-APS is a software project developed as part of a university course on software analysis and design.
 The project emphasizes architectural aspects of the code, object-oriented programming (OOP), and the SOLID principles.

 ## Objectives